 Many grad schools around the world require you to take the GRE—but what is the GRE?
 And what do you absolutely have to know about it?

-I’ve been teaching GRE prep since 2000.
+Full disclosure: I’ve been teaching my own StudyProf GRE Prep Course since 2000.
 I’ve taught thousands of students one-on-one, in my private classes, and through Texas A&M University and the University of Houston.

 Key GRE Facts

 - The GRE is given as a Computer Adaptive Test (CAT).
 In a few countries, the GRE may still be paper-based.